corygraddy/Codex-NT/VFader/README.md

 - Inactive notes shown in color 7
 - Only active notes will be sent when moving the fader
 - Useful for constraining to specific scales (pentatonic, major, minor, etc.)

+### Macro Fader Settings

+From name edit mode, turn **Right Pot** to page 3 to access macro fader settings.
+A macro fader controls multiple child faders to the right of it.

+#### Control Count (0-31)
+- **Off (0)**: Fader operates independently
+- **1-31**: Number of faders to the right that this fader will control
+- Maximum count is limited by faders remaining (can't control beyond fader 32)
+- Cannot overlap with another macro fader

+#### Control Mode
+- **Absolute**: Children move in parallel with the macro fader
+  - When macro moves up/down, all children move by the same amount
+  - Maintains relative spacing between children
+  - Best for groups that should move together (e.g., mix bus faders)

+- **Relative**: Children scale proportionally based on macro position
+  - Macro at 50% (center): children stay at their current positions
+  - Macro below 50%: children scale toward 0.0 proportionally
+  - Macro above 50%: children scale toward 1.0 proportionally
+  - Manual child adjustments are preserved - reference values update continuously
+  - Best for dynamic control (e.g., overall volume while preserving mix balance)

+**Visual Indicators:**
+- Macro faders show "M" on the right side
+- Child faders show "C" on the right side

+**Note:** When you manually adjust a child fader, its reference value updates.
+In Relative mode, this new position becomes the scaling reference for future macro movements.

 ## Parameters